SansGuidon/bookmarks/README.md

 * [Lieven Vaneeckhaute (denshade)](https://softwareefficiency.wordpress.com/2017/11/12/solving-complex-problems-using-a-problem-map/) - (2017) Solving complex problems using a problem-solution mind map
 * [Lieven Vaneeckhaute (denshade)](https://softwareefficiency.wordpress.com/2016/11/30/abbreviations-are-your-false-friend/) - (2016) Abbreviations are your (false) friend!
 * [Jakub Holý](https://theholyjava.wordpress.com/2016/03/06/it-is-ok-to-requie-your-team-mates-to-have-particular-domaintechnical-knowledge/) - (2016) It Is OK to Require Your Team-mates to Have Particular Domain/Technical Knowledge
+* [Farnam Street](https://www.fs.blog/2017/08/amateurs-professionals/) - (2017) The Difference Between Amateurs and Professionals
+* [Ashton Kemerling](http://ashtonkemerling.com/blog/2014/01/14/managing-is-a-craft-too/) - (2014) Managing Is a Craft Too
+* [Ashton Kemerling](http://ashtonkemerling.com/blog/2012/11/22/the-myth-of-the-lone-hacker/) - (2012) The Myth of the Lone Hacker | without the effort of countless other engineers, part and full time, their projects would have never made it off the ground.
+* [Michael Hoffman](http://code-worrier.com/how-to-be-stuck/#) - (2013) How to be Stuck - Learning to learn to code on the internet
+* [Julia Evans](https://jvns.ca/blog/2018/02/18/working-remotely--4-years-in/) - (2018) Working remotely, 4 years in
+* [Robert Ecker](https://team-coder.com/boosting-the-quality-of-team-decisions/) - (2015) Boosting the Quality of Team Decisions | pros and cons of voting, consensus and strong leadership

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)